Red worms in fish tank are a great way to help improve the health of your fish tank.

 They are an easily acquired type of worm that is often used for feeder fish.

-Fish bloodworms are minute, aquatic invertebrates of the order Oligochaeta,
+Fish bloodworms are minute, aquatic invertebrates of the order Oligochaeta, which comes from its red-colored blood.

 You can get them at any pet store, and they’re commonly used as feeder fish food (and occasional live bait) because of their high protein content.

-Fish will often eat the whole worm immediately with nary a bite taken out (which turns off some new aquarium owners),
+Fish will often eat the whole worm immediately with nary a bite taken out (which turns off some new aquarium owners).

-but it’s worth noting that if you’re feeding these to your fish as a live feed, they need fresh water.
+But it’s worth noting that if you’re feeding these to your fish as a live feed, they need fresh water.

 How do you identify aquarium worms?